Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 • Typical cost: $10–$15 per day

-• Usually provides $1 million in additional coverage above state minimums
+• Usually provides up to $1 million in additional coverage above state minimums

 If you already have liability car insurance on your personal vehicle, that coverage typically extends to rental cars.
 However, travelers without personal auto insurance should seriously consider purchasing SLP, as state minimums are often inadequate for serious accidents.